-Top-quality Vietnamese cuisine in a contemporary diner at Charing Cross.
+Top-quality Vietnamese cuisine prepared with care in a contemporary diner at Charing Cross.

 - Private dining: Up to 16 covers

 - Provides: Vegetarian options (at least ¼ main courses), Halal options, Children's portions, Children's high chairs, Wheelchair access, Outdoor tables, Free wi-fi

 - Music on stereo: Vietnamese traditional and pop

 - Capacity: 78